harris2001/harris2001/README.md

-> "Learn something about everything and everything about something" - Thomas H. Huxley
+> "All models are wrong but some models are useful" - George Box

 ---